SquareGPS/navixy-api/docs/panel-api/getting-started.md

 ### Panel API base URL

-Panel API resides in `panel/` subsection of API url.
+Panel API resides in `panel/` subsection of API URL.
 So you can determine URL to API calls like this:

 *  `https://api.eu.navixy.com/v2/panel/` for European Navixy ServerMate platform.
 *  `https://api.us.navixy.com/v2/panel/` for American Navixy ServerMate platform.